-As the financial crisis and market crash of 2008 illustrated all-too painfully, stocks and other “safe investments” do not always go up.
-Sometimes they fall spectacularly.
-Few saw the implosion coming or warned of it, so what’s a prudent investor to do?
+As market bumps often illustrate all-too painfully, stocks and other “safe investments” do not always go up.
+So what’s a prudent investor to do?

-With bonds ending a 25-year bull run and many experts predicting poor future returns for equities, interest is growing in the alternative property investments category, which encompasses mortgage funds and real estate equity.
+With many experts predicting poor future returns for equities, interest is growing in the alternative property investments category, which encompasses mortgage funds and real estate equity.

 When people hear alternative, they immediately think exotic and risky, says David Kaufman, president of Westcourt Capital Corp., a Toronto-based investment fund specializing in income-generating funds tied to real estate and equity investments not correlated to the ups and downs of the stock market.
 Kaufman, who has hosted a series on alternative investing for the Business News Network and is a regular contributor to CBC’s Lang & O’Leary Exchange, says clients have a simple mandate: “The number one goal is capital preservation.”

 Firms such as Westcourt allow high-net-worth clients, typically business owners, to get away from the inevitable ups and downs of stock and bond markets in favour of investments that steadily and conservatively create a revenue stream.
 Westcourt’s products include mortgage investment corporations that invest in residential mortgages, real estate investment trusts (REITs), and more unusual investments such as Canadian farmland.

 While many business owners often buy their places of business and then look to purchase other commercial properties as a source of income, Kaufman says this one-off approach is fraught with risk.
 Besides the lack of diversification, “There is a total lack of liquidity, lack of expertise, they pay too much on the way in, and receive too little on the way out.”